 A Jesuit Catholic University exists in order to guide young minds and hearts into the fullness of truth.
 Ignatius was convinced that when God became human, Jesus Christ revealed not only who God was but who we too must be.
 In so doing, Christ consecrated all humanity and all human endeavors.

-All the activity at the Centre is ordered toward a sanctifying surrender to the person of Jesus Christ and his Church.
-This is why we are forming intentional communities, the Campion Sodalities, where college students can draw from virtuous friendships and the accountability that goes with being known.
-For the intellectual life can be only as deep as the moral life allows, and that is how the Centre is much more about preparing undergraduates for a career but for their vocation to become Christ in the world.
+All the activity at the Center is ordered toward a sanctifying surrender to the person of Jesus Christ and his Church.
+This is why we have intentional communities where students can form virtuous friendships and the accountability that goes with being known.
+The Center seeks to prepare undergraduates not only for a career but for their vocation to follow Christ in the world.

 The Edmund Campion Society